Documents to help you prepare to migrate your Atlassian Server products.

 The closest equivalent to a system administrator is a Bitbucket Cloud workspace admin.
 In Bitbucket Cloud, a workspace is where you will create repositories, collaborate on your code, and organize different streams of work.
 As a workspace admin, you obtain all the rights of a system admin, along with user and group management across your workspace(s) and repositories as well as other workspace admin rights, such as managing billing details.

-For more information on administration and how to manage members and groups in Bitbucket Cloud, refer to Create and manage workspaces in Bitbucket Cloud.
+For more information on administration and how to manage members and groups in Bitbucket Cloud, see how to create and manage workspaces in Bitbucket Cloud.

 Security and compliance